 - Damsel out of Distress: After all the years of fearing Pinhead and his ilk, she escapes from them.

-- Disproportionate Retribution: Her murder of her husband's mistress is heavily implied to condemn the other woman to Hell, despite no sign that she even knew Kirsty existed.
+- Disproportionate Retribution: Her murder of one of her husband's mistresses is heavily implied to condemn the other woman to Hell, despite no sign that she even knew Kirsty existed.

 - Domestic Abuse: In Hellseeker, her cheating husband was planning on killing her.

-- Face-Heel Turn: In Hellseeker she murders her husband's mistress to try to save herself.
-We have no evidence that the mistress knew of the marriage in the first place, much less wished Kirsty ill.
+- FaceHeel Turn: In Hellseeker she murders her husband's three mistresses and gives their souls to Pinhead for eternal damnation to try to save herself from it.
+While Trevor's boss and neighbor undoubtedly knew of her, there is no evidence that the third mistress, his masseuse, knew of the marriage in the first place, much less wished Kirsty ill.